llamajs/llama/README.md

 Formats are the structure of the log message.

 The defined formats are:
-1. JSON Format - The message will be structured as JSON.
+1. `JSON Format` - The message will be structured as JSON.
-2. Line Format -  The message will be outputed as a single line of text
+2. `Line Format` - The message will be outputed as a single line of text, formated by the specified rowDelimiter and columnDelimiter.
+Default values match the *CSV Format*
-3.
-4. CSV Format
+3. `CSV Format` -  A line format with a csv config (rowDelimiter of new-line and column delimiter of ',')

 ## Transports
 Transports are the outputs of the logger.